 The Book Collection

 Looking for a good read?
 The Eliza's collection includes graphic novels, biography, sports, fiction, current affairs, and humor - arranged on shelves for easy browsing.
-Borrow Eliza's books for four weeks at a time and renew them online.
+Eliza’s books can be borrowed for a semester loan.

 The Eliza J. Skinner Story